Stick 'Em Up

 Average reading time: 5-7 minutes

 When living in an urban area as we do, street art is omnipresent.
-A mix of tags and pieces cover neighbourhood walls and a patchwork of stickers streetlight poles.
-Human artistic expression is of course happening in shared spaces dating back to the caves of the ice age.
-But that was only the seed to countless branches of art styles that came after.
+A mix of tags and pieces cover neighbourhood walls and a patchwork of stickers find new homes on streetlight poles.
+Human artistic expression is nothing new and is happening in shared spaces dating back to the caves of the ice age.
+The root that grew into countless branches of art styles that came after.

-As part of our living and breathing cultures, art connects us often in unexpected ways.
-Sometimes across time and space.
+As part of our living and breathing cultures, art has the ability to connect us and more often in unexpected ways.
 One such link can be made between an ancient Japanese custom called senjafuda and contemporary street art.

 Not your NYC subway

 What began as simple religious offerings transformed into a artistic discipline.
-The change of material from wood to paper added to the possibilities and let artists create increasingly elaborate designs, experimenting with calligraphy, imagery, and color.
+The change of material from wood to paper added to the possibilities and let artists create beautiful designs, experimenting with calligraphy, imagery, and color.

 And where art flourishes, collectors emerge.
 Devoted clubs began forming, helping to establish wider appreciation for both the craftsmanship and artistic merit of senchafuda.